patrycas/Machine-Learning/README.md

 4) Entropy or Gini function: Compute the Impurity Measures using Entropy or Gini Index.

+        In the file entropy_example.ipynb you can find the code using entropy as Impurity Measure.
+        In the file gini_ex.ipynb you can find the code using gini index as Impurity Measure.

 5) min_impurity function:Determine the minimum values of Impurity Measures.

 6) buildTree function: Find the best tree.